angelakdang/simple-python-template/README.md

 # Introduction

-This the Python project template I wish I had when I was learning how to code in Python as someone in an adjacent STEM discipline.
+This is the Python project template I wish I had when I was learning how to code in Python.
 As an engineer, I knew what I wanted my code to do, but I didn't know what packages I was installing, where they were being installed, and things got messy quickly.

-This is a template for creating a robust Python project where your code is version controlled, linted (style checked), and developed within a virtual environment so that it is reproducible, no matter who is running your code or where your code is running.
-These are the software engineering principles that I found useful early on in my Python developer journey.
+This is a template for creating a robust Python project using some basic software engineering principles, where the code is version controlled, linted (style checked), and developed within a virtual environment so that it is reproducible, no matter who is running your code or where your code is running.
+These are the principles that I found would have found useful early on in my Python developer journey.

 ## About the tools